Qubes-Community/Contents/_tmp/issue-37.md

 truncate -s <new-desired-size> /var/lib/qubes/appvms/<vm-name>/private.img
 ~~~

-**It is critical to use the same (or bigger for some safety margin) size in truncate call compared to resize2fs call.
-Otherwise you will lose your data!**  Then reset kernel options back to default:
+It is **critical** to use the same (or bigger for some safety margin) size in truncate call compared to the `resize2fs` call.
+Otherwise **you will lose your data!**.

+Then reset kernel options back to default:

 ~~~
 qvm-prefs -s <vm-name> kernelopts default